Antibiotic - defined by Selman Waksman as

 Natural penicillin is directly harvested from the Penicillium mold (P. notatum or P. Chrysogenum).

-Synthetic penicillin consists of the basic Penicillin nucleus (6-APA), but with new side chains that change properties of natural penicillin.
+Synthetic penicillin consists of the basic Penicillin nucleus (6-APA), but with new side chains that provide altered properties to the natural penicillin.
 Eg., Ampicillin, Methicillin, Penicillin V, etc. These Penicillins could be produced by fermentation (biosynthetic) or chemical treatment (semi-synthetic).

 Penicillin Fermentation -Microorganisms